“With the 49th pick in the 2019 NBA Draft, the San Antonio Spurs select Quinndary Weatherspoon from Mississippi State University.”

 Emblazoned black ink outlining Mississippi sprawls across Weatherspoon’s left leg, with Canton represented in the form of a red star.

 Hazan and Weatherspoon’s formative years couldn’t have been much more different.
-One grew up in bustling New York City, the other is from a small Mississippi city.
+One grew up in bustling New York City, and the other is from a small Mississippi city.
 One dreamed of playing in the NBA as a child, the other admits he “didn’t even watch basketball” and was much more passionate about baseball than hoops.

 Most young basketball fans dream of becoming NBA players – until those dreams are eventually quashed by harsh reality.
 Hazan received his dose of that reality at an earlier age than most, and not for the usual reasons.